Texas Crypto Day

 Parallel BlockchainsPDFVideoSlides

-Juan Garay (Texas A&M University)
+Juan Garay (Texas A&M)

 At Eurocrypt ’15, Garay, Kiayias and Leonardos introduced the notion of 2x1 (pronounced “2-for-1”) Proofs of Work (PoWs), which allows miners to work on two independent instances using the same computational power needed for just one PoW.
 In that paper, 2x1 PoWs were used to achieve consensus (aka Byzantine agreement) on the blockchain assuming an honest majority of miners (which is optimal) in O(polylog(kappa)) rounds of communication, where kappa is the security parameter.
 In this talk we present a novel “mx1 PoW” generalization of the tool which effectively enables mining on m blockchains in parallel, and show two applications.
 First, the first consensus protocol in the PoW-based setting of Bitcoin that runs in expected-constant number of rounds, and second, a permissionless clock synchronization protocol with optimal skew.